 May.
 24, 2023

-The East Side Dance Festival celebrated its tenth anniversary this year by hosting a three-day dance festival in May, awarding over $100,000 in scholarships to talented students and receiving a nomination for the City of Calgary Community Achievement in the Arts Award.
+The East Side Dance Festival celebrated its tenth anniversary this year by hosting a three-day dance festival in May, awarding over $100,000 in scholarships to talented students and winning a City of Calgary Community Achievement in the Arts Award.

 What is the East Side Dance Festival Society?

 The East Side Dance Festival Society was formed in 2013 by four Calgary high school teachers with the original goal of providing performance opportunities for marginalized youth.
 Ten years later, the festival has grown to 13 CBE and CSSD schools and 400 students.
 The society provides: